mtsonkova/Guru99-EComerce-Project-Playwright-JS/README.md

 	  }
 	}
 ```
-**Some noob thoughts here**
+**Some thoughts on this here**
-It is clear from the code above that they take a screenshot after filtering the products by Name (rows 85 to 92).
-However this only takses the screenshot.
-It does not prove clearly whether the devices are sorted in the expected order, thus making this case promne to giving false positive results.
-To know for sure whether this test case passes or fails one has to open the screenshot manually and see for himself.
-This complicates the test case as it involves manual approach for verification.
+It is clear from the code above, that they take a screenshot after filtering the products by Name (rows 85 to 92).
+However this only takes the screenshot.
+It does not prove clearly whether the devices are sorted in the expected order, thus making this case prone to giving false positive results.
+To know for sure whether case passes or fails, one has to open the screenshot manually and see for himself.
+This complicates the test case as it involves taking additional steps for verification.
-One way to avoid this is to have a second screenshot with the expected resut and compare it versus the actual image taken.
-However there are further implications:
+One way to avoid this, is to have a second screenshot with the expected resut and compare it versus the actual image taken.
+However further issues might arise:
 1) Selenium WebDrtiver cannot compare images directly.
-To do this, we need a third-party API, such as [AShot]([https://spurqlabs.com/image-comparison-using-java-selenium/#:~:text=Image%20comparison%20cannot%20be%20directly,us%20to%20compare%20two%20images](https://github.com/pazone/ashot).) to do this.
+To do this, we need a third-party API, such as [AShot]([https://spurqlabs.com/image-comparison-using-java-selenium/#:~:text=Image%20comparison%20cannot%20be%20directly,us%20to%20compare%20two%20images](https://github.com/pazone/ashot).
+Thus we increase the number of 3rd parties we depend on.
 2) The test case might fail due to the expected image no longer reflects the current state of the database (depending on when it is taken).
-Meaning there might be new devices added in the database which now show in the UI, or some divices might be hidden on a database level thus making them invisible to the customer.
+Meaning there might be new devices added in the database which now show in the UI, or some divices might be hidden at a database level, thus making them invisible to the customer.

 The image below shows devices available for purchase versus all devices from that brand in the database.
 Note that only one device is currently available for purchase:

 <img width="365" alt="devicesInDBandUI" src="https://github.com/user-attachments/assets/10608f3c-90ea-4857-8558-893f51057d98">

+**My approach**
 The first test case will be split to 3 separate test cases as follows:

 1. Check the title of the landing page.
 2. Check the title of the mobile page.
-3. Sort products by name.
+3. Chek if the products are sorted by name following these steps:
+	3.1.
+From the main page click on Mobile.
+   	3.2.
+Grab the names of all products andstore them in a sorted array (A - Z).
+   	3.3.
+Click on Sort By Name.
+   	3.4.
+Grab the names of all sorted products and store them in another array.
+   	3.5.
+Compare both arrays value by value.
+   	3.6.
+Assert they are equal.

-4. Additional test case: sort products by price.
+4.Additional test case: Sort products by price -> Repeat steps 3.1. to 3.6.

 ![Testcase-v2](https://github.com/user-attachments/assets/324720ad-b1ab-4ddb-aa67-00ea6e5d3060)
 This test case will be automated as is.